-Contributor: Melissa O’Neill, LCSW, Director of Program Development at Timberline Knolls Residential Treatment Center
+Contributor: Melissa O’Neill, LCSW, Director of Clinical Operations at Timberline Knolls Residential Treatment Center

 According to the Kauffman Index of Startup Activity, the rate of female entrepreneurs saw the largest increase in almost two decades in 2016 alone .
 Today, four out of ten new entrepreneurs are women, and the growth of female billionaires is rising faster than the growth of male billionaires .

 In a realm of business that is predominantly driven by men, the rapid increase of female entrepreneurship is opening new business opportunities and ventures for women across the globe.

 Challenges in Female Entrepreneurship

 With more women venturing away from traditional jobs and making their future as entrepreneurs in the business world, these women are facing and navigating many challenges.

 For example, the majority of women entrepreneurs will continue to be the primary caretakers of their families, including running a household and caring for children.
 Maintaining dual responsibilities for both a business and family can create significant stress, as women attempt to achieve a work-life balance.

 “Mompreneurs” describes this category of high-achieving businesswomen venturing into entrepreneurship while also maintaining a somewhat traditional role in the home.

 According to a report by Working Mother, as many as one in three small business owners in the United States are mothers, which translates into more than 3 million businesses.